DogusTeknoloji/BatMap/README.md

 PM> Install-Package BatMap
 ```

-Developed with :heartbeat: at [Doğuş Teknoloji](http://www.d-teknoloji.com.tr).
+Developed with :heart: at [Doğuş Teknoloji](http://www.d-teknoloji.com.tr).